 Tips on how to succeed as a fellow

-Similar advice as with residency: show up early, work hard, be enthusiastic, and treat others as you would like to be treated.
+Similar advice as with residency: Show up early, work hard, be enthusiastic, and treat others as you would like to be treated.

 - American Society of Addiction Medicine

-- Addiction Medicine Foundation
+- American College of Academic Addiction Medicine

 - American Board of Preventative Medicine